18F/product-guide/index.md

 ## Accessing Information in this Guide

 If you see a resource linked in this guide that is not public that you’d potentially be interested in, let us know by [opening an issue on the GitHub repo for this site](https://github.com/18F/product-guide/issues).
+Not all assets linked in this guide may be suitable for public release, but we can review requests for materials to determine what is suitable.